 History, tourist information, and nearby accommodation

-There are several very goof 17th century monuments, including a tablet on the north wall of the chancel to William Traunter (d.
+There are several very good 17th-century monuments, including a tablet on the north wall of the chancel to William Traunter (d.
 1691).
 On the south wall are two more Traunter memorials, to Samuel (d.
 1656) and Simeon (d.
 1676).
-Also in the chancel are a 13th century sedilia, or clerhy seat, formed by the sill of the south window, and a piscina with a cinquefoil drain.
+Also in the chancel are a 13th-century sedilia, or clergy seat, formed by the sill of the south window, and a piscina with a cinquefoil drain.

-The oldest feature in the church interior is a 12th century font in a cup shape, carved from a single blick of stone.
+The oldest feature in the church interior is a 12th-century font in a cup shape, carved from a single block of stone.
 There are reset carved stones around the nave walls, including a sandstone corbel head over the south doorway.
 The head is carved with peculiar catlike ears, bulging eyes, and a short beak.

 In the churchyard stands a 14th century stone cross, set upon a stepped base of later construction.